 At Pear Blossom Farms, we believe that what comes out of our jars can only be as good as what we put into them.
-The following description of ingredients says a lot about the quality of our products.
+The following description of ingredients details a lot about the source of quality of our products.

 Fresh Squeezed Juice:

-Many of our products contain citrus juice – lime or lemon – used for acidity and flavor enhancement.
-Powdered citric acid works for acidity, but citrus juice tastes better.
-And the best taste of all, as usual, comes from fresh juice.
-So we squeeze the limes and lemons right here in our own kitchen.
+Most of our products contain citrus juice, which is used for acidity as well as flavor enhancement.
+Powdered citric acid works fine for acidity, but citrus juice tastes much better.
+And the best taste of all (as usual) comes from fresh fruit.
+So, we squeeze the limes and lemons right here in our own kitchen.

 Pure Sea Salt:

-There are few flavor components more important than salt.
-Nothing matches the natural salt of the sea, and after a great deal of searching, we finally found a sea salt that is truly pure.
-It has no additives: no iodine and no anti-caking agents like potassium chloride, or anything else . . . just pure sea salt made on the coast of the Pacific Ocean.
+There are few flavor components more important than salt, and nothing matches the natural salt of the sea.
+We use a product that is truly pure with no additives.
+It has no iodine, no anti-caking agents like potassium chloride, or anything else . . . just pure sea salt made on the coast of the Pacific Ocean.

 We use only pure cane sugar in all of our products – no corn syrups or artificial sweeteners.

-Our salsas include pickled jalapenos because they are more consistent in heat and flavor than fresh ones.
-We make our own from local peppers, which we pickle in unfiltered 60 grain, not-from-concentrate apple cider vinegar.
+Our Peach Salsas include pickled jalapenos because they are more consistent in heat and flavor than fresh ones.
+And we make our own from local peppers, which we pickle in unfiltered 60 grain, not-from-concentrate apple cider vinegar.